 English Setters are not naturally aggressive, despite being hunting dogs.
 They may be initially wary of strangers and will tend to bark at first, but will soon settle down and make friends.

 If you are looking to buy an English Setter for sale, it’s always better to buy from reputable, registered breeders.
 The best breeders can produce happy and well-tempered dogs.
-The average cost of English Setters for sale will be between AUD $2000 and $3000.
+The average cost of an English Setter puppy for sale will be between AUD $2000 and $3000.
 Some colours of English Setter are more rare than others.
 A blue English Setter for sale may cost less than a lemon or chestnut English Setter.